MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   - ETAN - the linearized free surface height (m)
   - TRELAX - the heat flux entering the ocean due to surface temperature relaxation (W/m\ :sup:`2`)
-  - MXLDEPTH - the depth of the mixed layer (m), as defined here by a prescribed drop in temperature from the surface
+  - MXLDEPTH - the depth of the mixed layer (m), as defined here by a given magnitude decrease in density from the surface (we'll use the model default for :math:`\Delta  \rho`)

-These variables are specified in variable :varlink:`fields`; the first index is specified as ``1:«NUMBER_OF_DIAGS»``, the second index designates this for diagnostics list 1.
+These variables are specified in parameter :varlink:`fields`: the first index is specified as ``1:«NUMBER_OF_DIAGS»``, the second index designates this for diagnostics list 1.
 Next, the output filename for diagnostics list 1 is specified  in variable :varlink:`fileName`.
 Finally, for this list we specify variable :varlink:`frequency` to provide time-averaged output every 31,536,000 seconds, i.e., once per year.
 Had we entered a negative value for :varlink:`frequency`, MITgcm would have instead written snapshot data at this interval.
 Finally, note that all these diagnostic